-Upon termination from the City's service, unused vacation time will be compensated at the employee's current base hourly rate of pay.
+Upon separation from the City's service, all earned and unused vacation time will be compensated at the employee's current base hourly rate of pay.
 Vacation payouts are treated as taxable income.

-ARTICLE 25.
+ARTICLE 26.
 HOLIDAYS

-25.1 NON-SHIFT AND SHIFT ASSIGNMENTS
+26.1.
+NON-SHIFT AND SHIFT ASSIGNMENTS